ankaraboardgame/ankara/README.md

 ### Introduction

-Ankara is a multiplayer game based on the board game Istanbul, a complex, economy-based board game set on top of a modular board.
-Players take turns moving around a marketplace and collecting resources in their wheelbarrow.
-Part of the game's complexity comes from how each turn presents different options based on the player's stats and environment.
+Ankara is a multiplayer game based on the board game Istanbul.
+You play a merchant moving around a grand bazaar, filling your wheelbarrow with goods, bartering, selling/buying, acquiring abilities, and most importantly, collecting rubies.
+The first person to collect 5 rubies wins!

-### Gameplay

-Ankara is built with React and Firebase, players move around a modular board and collect resources and rubies to win the game, while seeing each other's moves and chat in real time.
-Your goal is to be the first person to collect five rubies.

 ### Architecture

-Because of the real-time aspect of this game, we needed a way for players to continuously know about each other's game states.
-Moreover, we wanted the game state to persist in the event that a player temporarily drops out of the game.

-We connected our players to Firebase's real-time / NoSQL database that propagates state changes to all clients.
-This works well for live state updates, however, we wanted to maintain control over the database direct write access.
-We decided to build a one-way data flow, from our application architecture, where our game logic flows through our node server.
-Our server then updates Firebase, which passes the new game state down to all clients / components.
+Ankara is built with React and Firebase.
+Players are connected to Firebase's real-time / NoSQL database, which propagates state changes to all players.
+Ankara is built with a one-way data flow, where all game logic flows from players into our server, which writes updates to Firebase, which passes teh new game state back down to clients/players.

 <img src="/public/images/Architecture.png" width="550" />

-### Tips and Tricks

-[ coming soon ]

 ### APP Install